mlr3learners/mlr3learner-gamboost/README.md

 install.packages("mlr3learners.mboost")
 ```

-by following the instructions in the [mlr3learners.drat](https://github.com/mlr3learners/mlr3learners.drat) README.
+by following the instructions in the [mlr3learners.drat README](https://github.com/mlr3learners/mlr3learners.drat).

-Alternatively, you can install the latest version of `mlr3learners.mboost` from Github with:
+Alternatively, you can install the latest version of {mlr3learners.mboost} from Github with:

 ```r
 remotes::install_github("mlr3learners/mlr3learners.mboost")